threefoldtech/zinit/docs/readme.md

   - `null`: ignore all service logs (like `> /dev/null`)
   - `ring`: the default value, which means all logs of the service is written to the kernel ring buffer.
 The name is service is prepended to the log line.
   - `stdout`: print the output on zinit stdout
+- env (dict) is an extra set of env variables (KEY, VALUE) paris that would be available on a service

 > Note: to use `ring` inside docker make sure you add the `kmsg` device to the list of allowed devices
 ```